Working to Airline Baggage Restriction Guidelines

 “Um, no… thank you, I’ll just…sort it”, I mumble as I drag the heavy and getting heavier by the minute bag off the scales and motioned that I was going ‘over there’, selecting a piece of white reflective floor by the ropes.

 So I sat on the floor of Bristol International Airport at 6:30am surrounded by all my worldly possessions.
-As the majority of the flight was made up of middle-aged holiday makers, families and excited girls weekends away, all of which have been pre-prepared, booked into resorts and were super psyched to get drunk and sunburnt, they had all already checked-in when the airport opened.
+I was heading home after 14 months.
+The majority of the flight was made up of middle-aged holiday makers, families and excited girls weekends away, all of which have been pre-prepared, booked into resorts and were super psyched to get drunk and sunburnt, they had all already checked-in when the airport opened.

 So out comes my woollen jumper from my zip lock back which had all but re-inflated.
 On it goes.

-Keep in mind; despite it being a chilly Bristolian morning, my destination forecast was edging towards .
+Keep in mind; despite it being a chilly Bristolian morning, my destination forecast was edging towards 32 degrees c.

 I took it up again and I had lost a kilo.
 The girl had saved herself the anguish and disappeared so her male colleague asked again if I was happy to check that then and pay the excess.